martintomov/comfy-anything/README.md

 ## Acknowledgments

-Thanks to the ComfyUI community for providing the tools and support needed to make this project possible.
+Thanks to the ComfyUI, Gradio and Stable Diffusion communities for providing the tools and support needed to make this project possible.

 ## License